 It is clear from the transcript I agreed that training information could have been important for someone proposing discipline.
-I was not asked, nor did I agree, that a deception technique used in an interview could be important for a proposing official (b) (6), (b) (7)(C), (b) (5) This information should be removed from the Draft ROI or properly quoted.
+I was not asked, nor did I agree, that a deception technique used in an interview could be important for a proposing official or for a negotiated disciplinary agreement.
+This information should be removed from the Draft ROI or properly quoted.
 Page 28, paragraph 2, Lack of Due Diligence The Draft ROI reflects:

-However, [unnamed person] did say that he had a separate follow-up conversation with office over the phone in which office asked if [unnamed person] had any recollection of hearing an alleged comment by office discussing, "sucking on office office titties." [unnamed person] did not recall how he answered it because he did not remember if office said it or not (Exhibit 16, p.
+However, [unnamed person] did say that he had a separate follow-up conversation with official over the phone in which official asked if [unnamed person] had any recollection of hearing an alleged comment by official discussing, "sucking on official titties." [unnamed person] did not recall how he answered it because he did not remember if official said it or not (Exhibit 16, p.
 4).
-The telephone conversation between [unnamed person] and office office was not memorialized.
+The telephone conversation between [unnamed person] and official titles.
 Accurate Fact:

-The follow up conversation between of the follow up conversation between and [unnamed person] was in fact documented in an email and attached as Exhibit 58 in the SEC ROI.
+The follow up conversation between [676] and [unnamed person] was in fact documented in an email and attached as Exhibit 58 in the SEC ROI.
 Effect and Implication:

 Exhibit 58 is clearly marked in the SEC ROI.
 As a respondent reader, I question the veracity and accuracy of the entire Draft ROI.
 With inaccurate facts in the Draft ROI, the independent reader is misled with respect to the strength of any evidence and any draft findings offered in the entire Draft ROI.
 My question is, what else did ED OIG omit.
 Draft ROI Does Not Adhere to QSI This accurate fact should be acknowledged and the entire paragraph and any reference to it, be removed.
 The Integrity Committee should conduct a detailed review of the Draft ROI and its exhibits giving strong weight to my comments and response to the Draft ROI.
 Allegation 1.2 The report stated the issue as a choice between direct evidence of sexual misconduct and appearance of an inappropriate relationship.
 It did not address a third alternative-circumstantial evidence of a sexual relationship.
 The report appeared to consider individual bits of evidence in isolation, rather than the totality of circumstances, including evidence of: - a.
 The unusual amount of time that (b) (6), (b) (7)(C) spent together, exceeding the time they spent with other colleagues; - b.
 The intimacy reflected in their conduct and demeanor, eating from one another's plates, standing unusually close, touching each other, leaning in and whispering, flirtatious behavior; - c.
 The incident in which (b) (6), (b) (7)(C) were found in the evidence room and the door was blocked, where one witness observed zipping his pants and both seemed shocked and flustered; - d.
 Their multiple meetings during the investigation in a locked Enforcement Testimony Room; - e.
 Sexual banter between them; - f.
-The claim that [0.69, 0.77] gave [0.69, 0.77] an expensive birthday present.
+The claim that (b)(6),(b)(7)(c) gave (b)(6),(b)(7)(c) an expensive birthday present.
 Finding 1.2 Without conducting its own investigation into the actual relationship between and ED OIG could not substantiate whether the report of investigation (ROI) understated the significance of the evidence.
 However, ED OIG found the SEC OIG investigation uncovered information that was not reported in the ROI nor further developed to support or refute the existence or appearance of an improper relationship between (b) (6), (b) (7)(C) Response: QSI Deficiencies Page 29, allegation 1.2, Lack of Due Diligence The Draft ROI reflects: